Investment Casting and Shell Mould Casting: A Comprehensive Comparison

 • Agriculture: Investment casting is employed in the agriculture sector to create components for farm equipment such as ploughs, tillage tools, and irrigation systems.
 Precision cast parts are also used in harvesting machinery, contributing to the efficiency and reliability of equipment used in crop harvesting.

 Shell mould casting is a precision casting method that is used to create complex metal parts with high accuracy and surface finish.
-Here’s an overview of the shell mould casting process.
+The process of investment casting and shell mould casting are totally different.
+Now let’s take a look at the process of shell mould casting.

 Definition and Process: Shell mould casting, also known as shell moulding or shell casting, is a precision casting process used to create metal parts with high accuracy and a smooth surface finish.
 In shell mould casting, a two-part mould made of a sand and resin mixture is created around a pattern, which is an exact replica of the desired part.
 This mould, or “shell,” is then used to produce the final metal casting.